mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ### ADB-511 STRIKE HYDROFOIL

-From the same design bureau as the ubiquitous ADB-602, the ADB- 511 is a short-range, high-speed craft intended to intercept and destroy maritime threats.
+From the same design bureau as the ubiquitous ADB-602, the ADB-511 is a short-range, high-speed craft intended to intercept and destroy maritime threats.
 A handful of these boats can be a credible deterrent to large warships of lower Tech Level, which in turn makes such vessels rare.
 For the price of a maritime cruiser, a flotilla of imported vessels